mdevlamynck/elm-symfony-bridge/README.md

         lang: 'en',                     // Optional: lang to use when exporting translations, defaults to 'en'
         enableRouting: true,            // Optional: enable generating routes, defaults to true
-        enableTranslations: true,       // Optional: enable generating translations, defaults to true }))
+        enableTranslations: true,       // Optional: enable generating translations, defaults to true
+        outputFolder: 'web',            // Optional: set the folder where content is generated ('web' for symfony < 4 and 'public' for symfony >= 4)
+    }))
     .configureFilenames({
         js: '[name].[chunkhash].js',